 The Dyson DC39 Ball Canister has all the cleaning features I look for in a vacuum.
 Powerful suction, it handles well, has durable parts and is backed by a 5-year warranty.
 Plainly put, it offers the homemaker good value for the money.

 My hubby considers himself the vacuum expert in our home.
 After all, he knows more about machines in general, vacuums a lot, has spent more than four decades fixing our various units, plus he was a vacuum sales person for a spell.
-He knows vacuums and wanted to review the Dyson DC39.
-You can read his review here: Dyson DC39 Ball Canister Vacuum Review.
+Dyson vacuums offer quality parts, excellent suction and long life.
+If I was replacing my current whole-house vacuum, I would be checking out Dyson and Miele vacuums.

 If you’re in the market for a new vacuum, remember that a low price tag doesn’t always signal a smart frugal purchase.
 There’s a lot more to consider when buying this essential home cleaning tool if you want to get the best value.